WiceDe/snazzy-sdk/README.md

 A string of selectors specifiying the element(s) from which data will be take if the action is executed.
 Elements have to be separated with a ",".
 If several elements match the selector each of them will be added to the data send via the sdk.

-Example 1: Selecting all fields with the class "fields" from the specified form1
+Example 1: Selecting all fields with the class "fields" from the specified form with id #form1

 ```
 #form1 .fields
 ```